 Active value The directly adjustable value is high- lighted white with a red bar underlined.
 You can use the rotary selector to change the active value.
-Passive value You cannot directly adjust the values outside the brackets.
+Passive value You cannot directly adjust values out- side of the brackets.
 If you want to change a value, you must first activate the value.